-The type of service provided for each site consisted of the excavation of shovel probes across the landforms on which each site was located.
+Project Description: To conduct a Phase II investigation of sites 46Pu169 and 46Pu170 which shovel probes across the landforms on which each site was located.
 The shovel probes were excavated at 7.5 m intervals with the purpose of documenting the stratigraphy at each site as well as determine possible artifact concentration/activity areas.
 Test units were also hand excavated at each site with the intention determining the potential for buried cultural deposits at each site.
 The excavation of the test units indicated that this potential for buried site was minimal.
 Also conducted at the site was the monitoring of mechanically stripped areas.
 Although no cultural features were documented at site 46Pu169, a small cluster of three cultural features were identified at site 46Pu170.
 The features were excavated and a floatation sample was submitted to Ms. Karen Leone for analysis.
 No faunal remains were recovered from the features.